eersoy93/eersoy93/README.md

 * Open source/Free software development
 * Studying, reading, writing, creating

-## Would you like a participant for your open source/free software project?
+## Would you like to get a participant for your open source/free software project?
 * If yes, contact me.

 ## Do you have an question about me?